Understanding the Basics: What UAE Residents Need to Know

 Stage 5: Receive Your Visa Approval

-Upon approval, your sponsor receives the visa approval via email.
-This document—often called a "visa okay" or "visa authorization"—contains a unique visa number and barcode.
-You'll need to present this when entering Oman.
+Upon approval, your sponsor receives the visa approval via email notification from the Royal Oman Police or the visa processing agency.
+This document—often called a visa approval or visa authorization—contains a unique visa number and barcode.
+You can download your eVisa PDF and print a copy to carry with you during travel to Oman.

 Essential Documentation Checklist